rekalogika/rekalogika.dev/docs/mapper/02-object/07-extra-target-values.md

 ```

 In the example above, the `date` property of the `SomeObjectDto` class will be
 set to `2021-01-01`.
-The value will be set using the same mechanism as the
+The value will be set on the target object using the same
-normal mapping process, including on constructor arguments, setters, and public
+mechanism as the normal mapping process, including on constructor arguments,
-properties.
+setters, and public properties.